Guitar Fretboard Notes

 To help you grasp better this concept, here's a different angle: a guitar has 2 equal fingerboards of 12 frets each , one placed next to the other.

-Even if on certain brands fretboard inlays are fancy and sometimes really beautiful, they are also useful for finding your way on the neck.
+Even if certain brands fretboard dots are fancy and sometimes really beautiful (guessing game: what guitar has birds on the fretboard?), they are also useful for finding your way on the neck.